-2) Increase your sales per repair order
+- Increase your sales per repair order

-3) Increase your repair order countLet’s focus on #3.
+- Increase your repair order count

 How can you increase your repair order count or “service traffic?”
 I’m going to give you 6 ways to bring more customers into your service department and they won’t cost you anything.
 So relax, I’m not going to suggest you double your advertising budget!